wlizard7/MariesSuperCoolMacroBoard/README.md

 The case was made in Fusion360.
 The case is three separate parts that are held together with 4 heatset inserts and screws!
 The PCB is held down with two more screws and heatset inserts.

+# Firmware

+The firmware was made using QMK.

 ## Challenges
 This was my first ever hardware project, although I did know some Fusion360 before starting.
 I came into this with no idea of what KiCad was or hardly any knowledge about hardware however I somehow figured things out AKA I watched a bunch of YouTube tutorials.
 Even with CAD experience, making the case was trickier than I thought it'd be, and I ended up having to remake both the PCB and case a few times.